Click or drag to resize

 • Set the position and orientation of the primitive representing the satellite, and set the scale so it is visible while rotating the Earth, and add it to the list of primitives in the SceneManager to be rendered in the scene.

 • Set the position of the facility from the input latitude and longitude.
-The SetCartographic method is used to to set the position of the marker, and the marker is added to the list of primitives in the SceneManager to be rendered in the scene.
+The SetCartographic method is used to set the position of the marker, and the marker is added to the list of primitives in the SceneManager to be rendered in the scene.

 • Add the satellites initial position to the set of orbit points, but we do not yet call the Set method on the polyline because we only have one point in the polyline, which will generate an exception.
-The polyline is updated below in in the TimeChanged event handler.
+The polyline is updated below in the TimeChanged event handler.

 • Configure the SceneManagerAnimation to set the StartTime, EndTime, and Time properties based on the user input values, and configure other details of the animation.
 Call the PlayForward method to start the animation.